African American students speak out against restrictive definitions of minority identity

 Even with our few principles for inclusion already set in place via the multicultural retreat, and clubs, students believe there is much more needed for our schools to reach their full potential.
 Students at Groves have many ideas of how to bring that dream to light.

 “Groves could help us be more inclusive, with clubs and events around the school, for the black youth, so that we all feel more included,” Junior Chris Cammon said.

 “I feel like we should have the AACT (African Americans Changing Tomorrow) do more around the school.
 AACT hosts trips primarily in Detroit, Why can't we do something for Groves?”
 Williams said.

-As Pearson and Gibson highlight, they need louder voices to connect the diverse groups in our school.
-Amplifying the words of minorities gives students a greater chance to bridge the divide between various racial groups and realize the dream of an interconnected diversity in our school.
+Pearson and Gibson highlight, the need for louder voices to connect the diverse groups in our school.
+How amplifying the words of minorities gives students a greater chance to bridge the divide between various racial groups and realize the dream of interconnected diversity in our school.

 “Racism and those little microaggressions happen every day.
 No one wants to speak up about it, so the school itself is not aware of the subtle racism pervading our school.
 We could have students, like those who spoke up in this article, present moments where they experienced feeling like an outsider because of their race.
 Perhaps, at an assembly or incorporate it into a group seminar,” Pearson said.
 “Beyond school initiatives, I think it mostly comes down to communication between students at Groves.
 We communicate, but we aren't able to have those deep conversations that need to be had to help better Groves as a whole.”

 They believe words are powerful and a gateway to understanding not only our peers better but recognizing the changes we need to make in ourselves.
 If people can all take the time to listen, they will be on the correct path to not only understanding certain individuals but providing inclusion for all.